 Chase Slate is a smart way to gradually pay down your balance over the course of the 15-month 0% intro APR period, and after the no-interest period is up it continues to offer reasonable ongoing APRs.
 However, if you think you might be carrying your balance for a prolonged time, Barclaycard Ring Mastercard might be a better solution for you.
 It doesn’t have a 0% intro APR period, but features no balance transfer fee, no annual fee and a one of the lowest ongoing APRs we’ve ever seen – 8.25%.

-If a 15-month 0% intro APR isn’t quite enough, but you think you can pay down your balance in under 2 years, consider the Discover it – 21 Month Balance Transfer Offer card.
-It has an incredibly lengthy 21-month intro APR on balance transfers, offers generous cash back rewards, and has no annual fee.
+If a 15-month 0% intro APR isn’t quite enough, but you think you can pay down your balance in under 2 years, consider the Citi Simplicity Card (a NextAdvisor advertiser).
+It has an incredibly lengthy 21-month intro APR on balance transfers and purchases, and has no annual fee and no late fees.
 There is a 3% balance transfer fee, but those 6 extra months of no interest on balance transfers might make it worthwhile.

 Slate’s chip-enabled card makes it easy to travel internationally, but there is a 3% foreign transaction fee for each purchase you make.
 This fee can add up, particularly if you’re taking a long vacation and charging most purchases onto your card.
 If this is a deal-breaker for you, BankAmericard Travel Rewards Credit Card is an alternative to Slate that features no foreign transaction fees, a 20,000 point intro bonus (worth $200 when you redeem towards travel), no annual fee, 1.5 reward points for every dollar spent and a 12-billing cycle 0% intro APR.